Dark matter in compact stars: The neutron star as a dark matter laboratory

 \subsubsection{Dark matter models that heat neutron stars through scattering and annihilation}

 Making use of the general effects discussed above, specific UV-complete and self-consistent DM models have been explored in the context of NS capture and heating.
-These include the supersymmetric partner of the Higgs field, the Higgsino, that captures through inelastic scattering to electrically neutral and charged excited states~\cite{NSvIR:Baryakhtar:DKHNS,NSvIR:Pasta}, a generalization of this to electroweak multiplets~\cite{NSvIR:HamaguchiEWmultiplet:2022uiq}, a model of DM with a vector force-carrier of a gauged $L_\mu - L_\tau$ interaction~\cite{Garani:2019fpa}, DM in the form of a GeV-scale ``dark baryon" that mixes with the neutron~\cite{NSvIR:Marfatia:DarkBaryon}, simplified models of DM (specifying a single state each for DM and the mediator) with various mediator species~\cite{NSvIR:Queiroz:Spectroscopy,NSvIR:Queiroz:BosonDM,NSvIR:Lin2021:spin1med}, DM that arises as a pseudo-Goldstone boson~\cite{NSvIR:zeng2021PNGBDM}, models of dark sectors that can explain the muon $g-2$ anomaly~\cite{NsvIR:HamaguchiMug-2:2022wpz}, and consistent models of DM interacting with nucleons through a pseudoscalar mediator: axion-like particles and a CP-odd state that arises in a Two-Higgs doublet model~\cite{NSvIR:PseudoscaTRIUMF:2022eav}.
+These include the supersymmetric partner of the Higgs field, the Higgsino, that captures through inelastic scattering to electrically neutral and charged excited states~\cite{NSvIR:Baryakhtar:DKHNS,NSvIR:Pasta}, a generalization of this to electroweak multiplets~\cite{NSvIR:HamaguchiEWmultiplet:2022uiq}, a model of DM with a vector force-carrier of a gauged $L_\mu - L_\tau$ interaction~\cite{Garani:2019fpa}, DM in the form of a GeV-scale ``dark baryon" that mixes with the neutron~\cite{NSvIR:Marfatia:DarkBaryon}, simplified models of DM (specifying a single state each for DM and the mediator) with various mediator species~\cite{NSvIR:Queiroz:Spectroscopy,NSvIR:Queiroz:BosonDM,NSvIR:Lin2021:spin1med}, DM that arises as a pseudo-Goldstone boson~\cite{NSvIR:zeng2021PNGBDM}, models of dark sectors that can explain the muon $g-2$ anomaly~\cite{NsvIR:HamaguchiMug-2:2022wpz}, consistent models of DM interacting with nucleons through a pseudoscalar mediator: axion-like particles and a CP-odd state that arises in a Two-Higgs doublet model~\cite{NSvIR:PseudoscaTRIUMF:2022eav}, and $>$keV mass sterile neutrinos that mix with active neutrinos~\cite{NSvIR:sterilenu:Das:2024thc}.
 The sensitivities to parameters of some of these scenarios are shown in Fig.~\ref{fig:DMmodelsvNS}.